javjm2/Example-Python-Test-Framework/README.md

 The Microsoft store version of python seemingly is known to cause path and permission issue for pip, pre-commit and virtualenv.

-Fix: Unstall the microsoft store python version and install Python from the [official Python website](https://www.python.org/downloads/)
+Fix: Uninstall the microsoft store python version and install Python from the [official Python website](https://www.python.org/downloads/)

 If the issue still persists then it may be that the microsoft store python.exe is still on your system and being used.
 To find that out open up a command line and run: